Initiatives for Reduction of CO₂ Emissions Across the Product Lifecycle

 The amount of carbon reduction is converted into a monetary value that can be used as one of the factors when making capital investment decisions.

-At overseas sites, Honda has selected representative sites in each region and begun trials mainly in the area of production.
+At overseas sites, Honda has selected representative sites in each region and begun the operation of ICP system mainly in production sites.

 Report